 At this point, I hope I’ve convinced you that a trip to the Algarve is an absolute-must.
 But taking a 3-4 hour trip to the South of Portugal may seem like a daunting effort.
-So I hope to alleviate those concerns and show you how visiting the Algarve region can be done easily and fairly cheaply too!
+So I hope to alleviate those concerns and show you how to visit the Algarve region from Lisbon can be done easily and fairly cheaply too!

-Visiting the Algarve region can be done as a day-trip or over the course of several days.
-If you have the time, I would highly suggest that you stay over a few days.
+Although you can visit the Algarve region as a day-trip or over the course of several days, I would highly suggest that you stay over a few days if you can.
 I didn’t because I found the area to be more expensive than Lisbon and opted to spend one glorious, sun-filled, delightful day in Lagos!
 There are a few accommodation option and plenty of restaurants in the area to spoil yourself silly if you prefer to go slower.

 Keep in mind the Algarve region is a popular destination for tourists and locals so it might be a good idea to book your accommodations and transportation ahead of time during high season.
 I like to research and book my accommodations through AirBnB and Booking.com which provides so many options to choose from and makes it easy to book and check your reservations on the go.
 I’ve stayed at many AirBnBs and love the more local experience it provides!